Piper Aircraft: 1970s

 Piper discussed a merger with Swearingen but the deal was not completed.
 The Lock Haven facility was nearly destroyed in 1972 when torrential rains from Hurricane Agnes caused the Susquehanna River to flood in June.
 The manufacturing plant was flooded to a depth of 16 ft, effectively destroying about 100 aircraft and causing an estimated $23 million in damage.
 Much of the tooling necessary for production of several designs, including the Aztec, Navajo, and Comanche, was also destroyed, and the Piper PA-31T Cheyenne program received a setback when the prototype was damaged just after the Federal Aviation Administration awarded it Type Certification.
 Initial deliveries of the new PA-31-350 Chieftain were also delayed by several months.
 After the flood, Piper gave 32 written-off PA-28s, PA-31s and PA-23 Aztecs to NASA, which used them for crash tests at the Langley Research Center, using a rig originally built to simulate spacecraft landings on the moon for the Apollo program.

-As a result of the flood, the company decided to end production of the Piper PA-24 Comanche.
+As a result of the flood, and market factors, the company decided to end production of the Comanche and Twin Comanche.
 Piper opened a manufacturing division in Lakeland, Florida, in 1972 and through the 1970s, the Piper PA-31 Navajo, Chieftain, and Cheyenne III were manufactured at the more than 710,000 sqft facility on the Lakeland municipal airport.